Structure

 Nested Lists

-Lists can be nested within other lists to create complex structures.
-This can be useful for creating sub-categories within a list or outlining hierarchical information.
+You can nest lists within lists to create complex structures.
+This is useful for representing hierarchical data.

 Conclusion